PLAN YOUR ONE-DAY IN DUBAI ITINERARY

 In case you’ve somehow missed the tallest building in the world, then don’t worry, you can basically look up from just about any location around Dubai and see this masterpiece.

-If you’re the type that doesn’t mind heights then you can take the elevator to the upper floors.
+If you’re the type that doesn’t mind heights then you can take the elevator to the upper floors and get a great view of Dubai.
 Prices increase the higher up you go.

-We were happy to keep our feet on terra firma, but if you’re keen to gain some altitude then the different tickets and pricing options can be found here.
+We were happy to keep our feet on terra firma, but if you’re keen to gain some altitude then there are different tickets and pricing options.

 7. FLAMINGOS OF THE RAS AL KHOR WILDLIFE SANCTUARY